Spring Forum: As the Development World Turns--Vu Le On the Evolution of the Field

 Members of other AFP Chapters: click here to receive member pricing.

-Scale $10-30 for AFP Members up to age 30 & Members from nonprofits under $1M: click to register using scale
+Scale $10-30 for AFP Members to age 30 and/or from nonprofits under $1M: click to register using scale

 Discounts for Groups of 5+ @ $20/per: click to register your Group.